wanderdust/newsletter/content/posts/024_preparing_for_aws_architect_certification/index.md

 images: []
 ---

 I recently passed the AWS Solutions Architect Associate exam with a score of 848.

-This certification covers a wide range of AWS services, so I wanted to share what worked for me.
+This certification covers a wide range of AWS services which has taken a good amount of work and effort to prepare.

+In this blog post I wanted to share my experience preparing for the exam, sharing some info about the exam, and what has worked for me.

 ## Preparation